 The policy of the council is to provide services fairly to all sections of the community and to give fair treatment to its employees and service users regardless of their age, gender, disability, marital status, race/national origin, religion or belief, or sexual orientation.
 For more information, go to the equality and diversity pages.

 Your feedback is essential and we welcome your comments, compliments and complaints as these help us to review and develop our services.
 By making your views known, you can help us achieve the highest possible standards and provide a better service to everyone.
-More information can be found on the compliment, comment and complaints page.
+Make a compliment, comment or complaint.

 Our data protection pages include information on how we handle personal data and how Subject Access Requests can be made.